HellOwhatAs/elkai-rs/README.md

 * We read the solution from the `Tour` variable and put it in a PyObject (Python list).
 * ✓ Valgrind passed on `d3d8c12`.

-⚠️ elkai takes the **global interpreter lock (GIL)** during the solving phase which means two threads cannot solve problems at the same time.
-If you want to run other workloads at the same time, you have to run another process - for example by using the `multiprocessing` module.
+⚠️ elkai-rs takes a **global mutex** (just like what elkai did) during the solving phase which means two threads cannot solve problems at the same time.
+If you want to run other workloads at the same time, you have to run another process.

-If there isn't a prebuilt wheel for your platform, you'll have to follow the `scikit-build` process.